005B COVID booster recall

 There are no codes to exclude a patient from the recall search.

 These searches should be used as the basis of a recall.
-They are built to only include eligible patients in the cohort, but exclude anybody who has been vaccinated in the last 6 months (see next section).
+They are built to only include eligible patients in the cohort, but exclude anybody who has been vaccinated since the start of the current campaign.

 Please read the section "Immunosuppression" above before issuing any invitations to patients in the 'at risk' search.

-Patients who have a record of a coded vaccination in the last 6 months are separated by cohort.
+Patients who have a record of a coded vaccination during the current campaign are separated by cohort.
 The final search may be regarded as a catch-all, but it will also capture any patients falling outside of the 3 cohorts who have received a vaccination.
 This may be a first, second, or successive booster dose as all vaccination codes are being picked up.

 COVID vaccination declined in last 6 months Lists all those who have declined recently, to allow them to be removed from any search.
 Practices may wish to extend the declined period to 12 months or even longer if they do not want to include dissenting patients on their recall lists.
 If the search folder is updated by PCIT, these changes will be removed.

-COVID vaccination invitation in last 6 months Counts all patients who have been invited, as long as an invitation code has been added to the record.
+COVID vaccination invitation (1 in last 6 weeks or 2 in campaign) Counts all patients who have been invited in the last 42 days (6 weeks) OR have received two separate invitations for COVID vaccination in the period leading up to - and during - the current campaign.
+This search will work effectively as long as an invitation code has been added to the record.
 If no invitation code has been used, the recall searches will only reduce if/when a vaccination is recorded.

-COVID at risk groups takes the clinical risk groups listed on Table 3 (adults) and Table 4 (under 16s) of Green Book Chapter 14a.
-Many Practices will find that the results broadly correspond to the flu at-risk groups, although some additional patients are likely to be picked up.
+COVID immunocompromised at risk groups takes the immunocompromised clinical risk groups listed on Table 3 (adults) and Table 4 (under 16s) of Green Book Chapter 14a.
 The search contains QOF code clusters, COVID19 specific code clusters, and other clusters which reflect the conditions described in Tables 3 or 4.
-The 6m-64 cohort is age appropriate according to the table.

 Coding